bkuschak/cmsis_dap_tcp_esp32/README.md

 - In JTAG mode, an optional GPIO pin can be used to drive the TRST signal, but this is typically not required.
 - A separate GPIO may be used to control an activity LED.
+- UART to TCP/IP bridge can be enabled to provide access to the target board's serial console remotely, using an ESP32 UART.
 - Typical performance: flashing a 512 KB firmware image to the STM32F401RE completes in about 13.4 seconds, including erase, program, and verify (with 4 to 8 seconds of that time used for flash erasure).
 The Blue Pill takes about